-These numbers on the impact of killing off Obamacare are brutal.
+These numbers on the impact of killing off Obamacare are brutal

-The Brutal (And Factchecked) Numbers On Killing Obamacare
+The Brutal (and Fact-Checked) Numbers on Killing Obamacare

 More than 23 million people could lose coverage.
 And the superrich will get a $197,000 tax cut.